Black Hole Accretion and Spin-up Through Stellar Collisions in Dense Star Clusters: Spins

 where $q$ is the initial to final BH mass ratio and $r \equiv r_{\rm LSO}/M_{\rm BH}$ is the dimensionless radius of the ISCO in natural units, where $c=G=1$,

 where $Z_1$ and $Z_2$ are functions of initial spin parameter $\chi_0$ only

 and the upper and lower signs indicate that the gas is accreting on prograde and retrograde equatorial orbits, respectively.

 In our cluster models, although BHs are initially born with zero spin, approximately $10\%$ of these BHs may experience \textit{more than one} stellar collision.
-As a result, some of these BHs could possess non-zero spin at the time of their second or subsequent collisions.
+As a result, some of these BHs could possess nonzero spin at the time of their second or subsequent collisions.
 Therefore, for our spin calculations, we use a generalized prescription that accounts for the possibility of an initially spinning BH.
-We however note that the collision of a BH with the most massive star it has collided with is expected to have the most significant impact on the BH's spin.
+We however note that the collision of a BH with the most- massive star it has collided with is expected to have the most significant impact on the BH's spin.

-According to Equation~(\ref{eq:chi}), an initially non-spinning BH ($\chi_0=0$) can be spun up to a maximum value $\chi = 1$ after its mass increases by a factor $\sqrt{6}\approx 2.5$.
+According to Equation~(\ref{eq:chi}), an initially nonspinning BH ($\chi_0=0$) can be spun up to a maximum value $\chi = 1$ after its mass increases by a factor $\sqrt{6}\approx 2.5$.
 Conversely, a maximally rotating Kerr BH ($\chi_0=1$) can be spun down to $\chi = 0$ after growing by a factor $\sqrt{3}/2 \approx 1.2$.
 Spin-up occurs naturally when the captured material has a constant angular momentum axis aligned with the BH’s spin direction (“coherent accretion”).
-In contrast, spin-down happens when the accreted material has counter-rotating angular momentum relative to the BH's spin.
-In our calculations we assume that the accretion of co-rotating material (causing spin-up) and counter-rotating material (causing spin-down) is equally probable.
+In contrast, spin-down happens when the accreted material has counterrotating angular momentum relative to the BH's spin.
+In our calculations, we assume that the accretion of corotating material (causing spin-up) and counterrotating material (causing spin-down) is equally probable.
 However, since the ISCO for retrograde orbits is at a larger radius than for prograde orbits, the transfer of angular momentum is however more efficient in the retrograde case.
-The accretion of counter-rotating material is therefore more effective in spinning down BHs than the accretion of co-rotating material is in spinning them up.
+The accretion of counterrotating material is therefore more effective in spinning down BHs than the accretion of corotating material is in spinning them up.